Gotos/Chocobot/README.md

 ## Running Chocobot

 Just start Chocobot.rb.
-To stop it, eigther send the command "!exit" as the channelowner, or press Ctrl+C.
+To stop it, either send the command "!exit" as the channelowner, or press Ctrl+C.

 # Downloads